Capacity is independent of all diagnoses including dementia and mental illness and means a person:

 Capacity determination involves assessment of three key patient abilities and consistency in the decision:

-- Ability to understand relevant information about his or her condition and the probably outcomes of the disease and of various potential interventions and its meaning in terms of the disease process; proposed therapy and alternative therapies.
+- Ability to understand relevant information about his or her condition and the probable outcomes of the disease and of various potential interventions and its meaning in terms of the disease process; proposed therapy and alternative therapies.
 Advantages, adverse effects and complications of each therapy; and possible course of the disease without intervention

 - Ability to make an informed decision using the information based on his or her beliefs and values and understands the consequences of the decision